How to grow Tropaeolum speciosum the flame flower

 Its common name is Flame flower because of the bold swathes of red comprising many tiny scarlet flowers.
 It is a perennial unlike its relative, the Nasturtium, which is a colourful annual.

-Not for nothing is it also known as the "Scottish Flame Flower" because, although tricky to grow, it sometimes seems to be easier to establish in Scotland.
-Ideal conditions are acidic soil, and sun, but not too hot, which may be why it grows well in Scotland.
+Ideal growing conditions are acidic soil, and sun, but not too hot, which may be why it grows well in Scotland.
 It is hardy down to around -12C as H5 under the RHS Frost hardy classification.

 Tropaeolum will grow best with its roots shady in hummus rich soil.
 I have never pruned my plant because it dies back each winter and although it returns each year, it doesn't get out of hand.
 In areas where Tropaeolum gets established and vigorous, it can be pruned back in early spring before it starts growing in earnest.
 T.speciosum has many flowers of a strong, intense red which flower for several weeks in midsummer.